 In case you want to use a conda environment instead of the base installation, follow these simple steps to get everything you need:

 - 1. Save the content of this GIST as environment.yml - 2.
-Create the pynq-env environment using the above configuration
+Create the pynq-env environment using the above configuration conda env create -f environment.yml conda activate pynq-env

-'''

-conda env create -f environment.yml

-'''

 3. Activate the newly created environment